Table of contents

 Weight Loss

 Eating high fibre foods such as chard can help you lose weight.
-Such foods are very low in calories and also increase you feelings of fullness when having a meal.
+Such foods are very low in calories and also increase your feeling of fullness when having a meal.

 Fibre